China's appetite for barley sucks in French and Canadian new crop

 By Gus Trompiz

-PARIS, Feb 3 (Reuters) - China's buying spree of French and Canadian barley is spilling into the 2021/22 crop with large forward purchases, due to its major feed grain needs and a prohibitive tariff on Australian barley, traders and analysts said.
+Chinese buying has contributed to higher prices for key crops and to food inflation worldwide as concerns about food security during the COVID-19 pandemic drive governments and industry to stock up.
+Benchmark corn prices recently hit their highest level in 7-1/2 years Cv1.

-China has been sweeping up huge volumes of foreign crops to help feed a pig herd being rebuilt after a disease epidemic.
-In barley, an 80.5% tariff slapped on Australian supplies last year, amid diplomatic tensions with Canberra, has focused demand on other suppliers.
+Beijing is aiming to plug a gap in supply after diplomatic tensions with Canberra led to the imposition of a trade-sapping 80.5% tariff on Australian barley.

-A large amount of Canada's 2021 barley crop has already been booked by Chinese buyers, traders said, with one citing at least one million tonnes.
+A large amount of Canada's 2021 barley crop has already been booked by Chinese buyers, traders said, with one citing at least 1 million tonnes.

-That would be in line with at least one million tonnes of new-crop European barley thought to have been sold so far, traders said.
+That would be in line with at least 1 million tonnes of new-crop European barley thought to have been sold so far, traders said.

 Some said France would supply the European volume, with one trader putting French sales at up to 2 million tonnes, although others said the sales were on an optional basis and could be sourced partly from Ukraine.